j-rock/DNAScript/README.md

 ___________________________________________________
 ___________________________________________________

-Currently DNARunner.scala is broken.
-The dependencies are somehow screwed up.
-Otherwise...

-To run a DNAScript program, boot up your command line and enter:
+To run a DNAScript program, boot up your command line and compile:
+> scalac *.scala
+Then run the DNARunner program:
-> scala DNARunner.scala [string of code]
+> scala DNARunner [string of code]

 where [string of code] refers to a literal string of DNAScript